 2. Snooze – you lose

 When things are running smoothly, we don’t like it when someone comes along and rocks the boat.
 ‘If it’s not broke – don’t fix it‘, could be a motto applied by some companies.
 We like calm waters, it makes us feel comfortable.
 Our counterparts may not be keen to tinker with something they see as functioning successfully.
 To overcome this form of stasis, it can be important, to not only let them know what they will gain, but it might be more important to let them know what they will lose, by not negotiating.
 That’s right!
 We have to rock their boat!

 Now that we have them at the table, we need to start out on the right foot.
-We need to get them to relax and feel comfortable, so they will be more receptive and become involved in the process.
-We can set the right tone by doing some of the following;
+Before we can steer the meeting using our pre-prepared agenda as we learned on our last negotiation course, we first need to get them to relax and feel comfortable, so they will be more receptive and become involved in the process.
+We can set the right tone by doing some of the following.

 - Small talk – Before you sit down, take a few moments to get to know them if they seem receptive.
 Don’t jump into the negotiation unless they insist on doing so, or there are time constraints that force you to hurry along.
 Nonetheless, always begin with friendly and welcoming remarks.